bank-vaults/bank-vaults.dev/docs/tls/_index.md

 weight: 500
 ---

-Bank-Vaults tries to automates as much as possible for handling TLS certificates.
+Bank-Vaults tries to automate as much as possible for handling TLS certificates.

 - The `vault-operator` automates the creation and renewal of TLS certificates for Vault.
 - The `vault` Helm Chart automates the creation only of TLS certificates for Vault via [Sprig](https://masterminds.github.io/sprig/crypto.html).